fuzz/etcdon/README.md

 ### Environment variables

-These are the relevant tuning knobs I know about so far.
-There are likely more.
+These are the relevant tuning knobs I know about so far; there are likely more.

 ```